Family fun · museums · parks · wildlife

-Best Family Activities in Salt Lake City
+Best family activities in Salt Lake City.

 World-class museums, beloved parks, working farms, and a zoo — SLC is a wonderfully family-friendly city with plenty to keep every age group happy.